ViennaRNA/ViennaRNA/doc/source/grammar.rst

 loop context separately.
 Additionally, an abstract implementation using a callback mechanism allows for full control of more complex hard constraints.

-@see @ref hard_constraints
+.. admonition:: See also...

+  :doc:`/grammar/constraints/hard`

 Soft Constraints API
 --------------------

 For the sake of memory efficiency, we do not implement a loop context aware version of soft constraints.
-The @em static soft constraints as implemented only distinguish unpaired from paired nucleotides.
+The *static* soft constraints as implemented only distinguish unpaired from paired nucleotides.
 This is usually sufficient for most use-case scenarios.
 However, similar to hard constraints, an abstract soft constraints implementation using a callback mechanism exists, that allows for any soft constraint that is compatible with the RNA folding grammar.
 Thus, loop contexts and even individual derivation rules can be addressed separately for maximum flexibility in soft-constraints application.

-@see @ref soft_constraints, @ref constraints_ligand, @ref SHAPE_reactivities
+.. admonition:: See also...

+  :doc:`/grammar/constraints/soft`, :doc:`/ligands/constraints`, :doc:`/probing/SHAPE`